 FLYHT is TCCA Approved Manufacturer, Approved Maintenance Organization and an EASA and a CAAC Part 145 Repair Facility.
 FLYHT is part of a select group of Canadian companies who are approved by TCCA as a Design Approval Organization (DAO).
-FLYHT is now AS9100 certified with the registrar SAI Global.
 The Company also holds multiple STCs to make appropriate modifications, such as installing FLYHT's AFIRS technology, to an aircraft's approved design.